PPrinsloo/OfficeCleaningRobot/README.md

 * Navigate to the project directory
 * Build the project by running `go build` from inside the directory.

 This will create an executable file in the same directory.
-You can run the program by typing `./OfficeCleaningRobot` (on Linux/Mac) or ChristmasLights.exe (on Windows).
+You can run the program by typing `./OfficeCleaningRobot` (on Linux/Mac) or OfficeCleaningRobot.exe (on Windows).